k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 This Actor generates a fake but valid credit card number based on the input **value** and **prefixLength** input arguments:

 -  **value** - defines the credit card template.
 For example: 4580111122223333.
 The length of this argument defines the generated credit card number length.
-Note that if this argument is empty, the generated credit card number has 16 digits.
+Note that if this argument is empty, the generated credit card number contains 16 digits.
-- **prefixLength** - the length of the prefix in the input template.
+- **prefixLength** - the length of the prefix in an input template.

 Example: